 Below my feet the river bank went sheer down for nearly fifty feet; the river itself was a mighty expanse of water flowing swift and clear, with just the top of an island showing, and far away on the other side the bank rose fully as high again, lined with row upon row of tall palms, looking like small shrubs in the distance.Reginald Le May, An Asian Arcady, Cambridge 1926.
 Reprinted in Bangkok 1986.

-For my touring in the north, I have only stayed overnight here a few times.
-Sop Ruaks attractions consist of the viewpoint, a small tourist market and two opium museums.
+When it comes to my touring in the north, I have only stayed overnight here a few times.
+Sop Ruak’s attractions consist of the viewpoint, a small tourist market and two opium museums.

-Nowadays the landscape has changed completely on Don Sao, with the casino, a China Town and an arena.
+Nowadays, the landscape has changed entirely on Don Sao, with the casino, a China Town and an arena.
 The island is apparently on lease to China.
-In more recent years we have preferred not to go to Don Sao.
+In more recent years, we have preferred not to go to Don Sao.
 But if you intend to, make sure that you bring your passport.

-If you like to dig in a bit deeper in some of the poppy, opium and heroin-related history to the area.
-Here is a YouTube video documentary about Khun Sa, the most wanted, unwanted drug lord or freedom fighter that was a friend and foe with everyone.
+Lastly, If you like to dig in a bit deeper into some of the poppy, opium and heroin-related history of the area, here is a YouTube video documentary about Khun Sa, the most wanted, unwanted drug lord or freedom fighter friend and foe with everyone.